Tim-Jones24/Novia-Sales-Performance-Dashboard/README.md

 * Expand operations in profitable states and optimize sales channels.
 * Introduce seasonal promotions and loyality programs to increase customer retention.
 * Monitor KPIs in real time using the dashboard for data-driven decision making.
-* Implement predictive modelling as sales grow to forecast future sales and proactively adjust inevntory marketing and pricing startegies.
+* Implement predictive modelling as sales grow to forecast future sales and proactively adjust inventory marketing and pricing strategies.

 #### Conclusion

 This project demonstrates how Power Pivot in Excel can be used for advanced business intelligence, enabling companies to analyze sales performance efficiently.
 By leveraging DAX calculations, Pivot Tables, and KPI tracking, businesses can gain actionable insights and drive revenue growth.

-#### Datasaet Credit
+#### Dataset Credit
 Novia Sales Dataset: Provided by Michael Ogbeide
 LinkedIn: https://www.linkedin.com/in/michael-ogbeide/